MacBook Pro Specs

 On November 13, 2019, Apple unveiled the fifth generation 16-inch MacBook Pro, which replaces the previous generation’s 15-inch edition.
 It has a larger 16-inch 3072×1920 Retina display with a thinner bezel than its predecessor.
 As a result, it is the biggest MacBook screen so far after the discontinuation of the 17-inch unibody MacBook Pro in 2012.
 It has a physical Escape key and a Touch Bar placed above the keyboard that replaces the function keys with a multi-touch-enabled OLED strip.
 Not only this it has a separate Touch ID sensor covered with sapphire glass which also acts as a power button.
 It has a scissor mechanism keyboard with more travel as compared to the previous version’s “Butterfly” keyboard.

-The 16-inch MacBook Pro features four Thunderbolt 3 ports with USB-C 3.1 Gen 2 and dual DisplayPort 1.4 signals, giving it 60163384 performance so that it can run the Pro Display XDR at high resolution, similar to its predecessor.
+The 16-inch MacBook Pro features four Thunderbolt 3 ports with USB-C 3.1 Gen 2 and dual DisplayPort 1.4 signals, giving it the increase in performance so that it can run the Pro Display XDR at high resolution, similar to its predecessor.
 It comes with a 96 W USB-C power adapter that can be used to charge from any port.
 At the time of launch, the included adapter and the Pro Display XDR offer the highest host energy.

 Apple unveiled redesigned 13-inch models with the Magic Keyboard on May 4, 2020.
 The four Thunderbolt port variant includes Ice Lake processing, up to 32 GB of memory, and 4 TB of storage, as well as 6K performance to power the Pro Display XDR and updated graphics.
 Whereas the two Thunderbolt port models accompany the similar Coffee Lake processors, storage, memory, and graphics as the 2019 Thunderbolt port models.